Depression Self-Assessment: Shine Light On Your Mental Health

 Can depression be healthy?

-Living depression allows you to look at it from all possible angles — both positive and negative.
+Living with depression allows you to look at it from all possible angles — both positive and negative.
 Depression influences everyone in diverse ways.
 Whether you’re encountering mild or extreme symptoms, it can be useful to examine this disorder from other mindsets.
-We are always looking to avoid challenges and discomfort however, it’s thanks to life’s ample setbacks that we can discover and develop ourselves.
+While we naturally seek to avoid challenges and discomfort, life’s setbacks are often the very things that spark our growth and self-discovery.
 The same can be said of depression, it can be a means of personal growth.

 Occasional feelings of sadness or mild depression can: